helgatheviking/wc-cart-block-iapi/readme.md

 ## Quickstart

 This is an experimental repo.
-Clone this repo and run `npm install && npm run build`
+Clone this repo and run `composer install && npm install && npm run build`

 ### What's This?